 Will I be able to purchase a programme?

 Unfortunately we will not be producing and selling our usual programmes or cast sheets at the moment.
-But we will make a free digital version available that you can view online or on your smartphone.

 Where are the nearest bicycle racks?

 There are bike racks along Upper Street.
 We unfortunately do not have space at the theatre to store bicycles.